chiefkief/personal_website/README.md

 7/22
 finished part one of learn enough html and css to be dangerous.
 Part two starts on a new webpage, might do some more work on this one for personal use, but might end up just continuing the book and starting fresh.

+7/25
+been working on the website, but not the readme. just got a laptop, so testing git push on the new laptop now, hopefully it works smoothly so i dont need to do any research.
+So far pull worked, now time to test commit and push(fingers crossed not to master)